Bilinda Taras Krupa – Owner, Trainer and Behaviour Consultant

-Lynn currently shares her life with her two pups, Jagger and Monkey Man.
+Lynn currently shares her life with her three pups, Jagger, Monkey Man and Sunshine Bree.

 Tara’s passion to learn about dog behaviour began in 2009 after her and her Labrador cross “Boomer” volunteered for the Canadian Search Dog Association.
 After hundreds of training hours both on and off the field, Tara and Boomer were tested by members of the RCMP K9 unit certifying for 6 different search profiles.

 Tara began her dog behaviour education in 2015 when she enrolled in the K9 Misfits mentoring program, under Bilinda Taras Krupa’s guidance and graduated with honours in the spring of 2016.
-Tara is currently working towards becoming a Behaviour Consultant.
 She works on the K9 Misfits acreage with behaviour dogs.

 Tara Currently shares her life with her two pups, Mika and Bailey.